QFA2021/ConnectPsi/README.md

 ## Possible Versions

-The game is suitable for up to five persons.
+The game is suitable for up to six persons.
 Furthermore, the boards` size as well as the number of pieces needed to win, can be adjusted.